 - The scheduled observer is only required to execute one ToO program per night (the first program to request).

-- Scheduled observers will be able to briefly negotiate when to take the observations (e.g. to delay until completion of a current exposure, if necessary), but they are discouraged from questioning the scientific merits of these TAC-approved programs.
+- Scheduled observers will be able to briefly negotiate when to take the observations (e.g. to delay until completion of a current exposure, if necessary, or to optimally schedule the requested ToO observation), but they are discouraged from questioning the scientific merits of these TAC-approved programs.

 - Coauthorship on a resulting paper will be offered to the observing team.

 - Groups that have purchased telescope time are exempt from ToO interrupts.

 - Adopt astronomical convention (North = up, East = Left).

 - Field-of-view no greater than 4 arcminutes on-a-side.